lovoo/drone-gcloud-helm/README.md

 # drone-gcloud-helm

-Drone 0.5 plugin to use create and deploy Helm charts for Kubernetes and push Helm package to Google Storage.
+Drone 0.6 plugin to use create and deploy Helm charts for Kubernetes and push Helm package to Google Storage.
 You will need to generate a [JSON token](https://developers.google.com/console/help/new/#serviceaccounts) to authenticate to the Kuebernetes cluster and to push Helm package to the Google Storage.

 The following parameters are used to configure this plugin:

 * `debug` - enable debug mode.
 * `actions` - list of actions over chart - `create`, `push`, `deploy`.
 Required and order is important.
-* `auth_key` - json authentication key for service account.
 * `zone` - zone of the Kubernetes cluster.
 * `cluster` - the Kubernetes cluster name.
 * `project` - the Google project identifier.